 There have been quite a few times when I’ve had to find a spare room for myself.
 I’ve called my mom who has a beautiful spare room and asked if hers was available for me to use.

-That hopeless feeling of emptiness and being drained had come and I needed a little getaway from my husband and son – away from everything.
+The hopelessness of feeling empty inside and being completely drained had come and I needed a little getaway from my husband and son – away from everything.

 Who has a spare room that you can use?